justinciocoi/whosThatPokemon/README.md

 - Introduce hints that can be used which might include
     - Type of pokemon
     - Regional Pokedex to which they pertain

+- Make the new pokemon button remove any entered text